Collegium Humanum – Warsaw Management University: History

-The university was established in 2018 by decision of the Minister of Science and Higher Education at the request of the Institute of International Studies and Education Humanum Sp. z o.o. (operating since 2011, mostly as a publisher) with its seat in Warsaw and was then entered into the Register of Private Universities under number 383.
+The university was established in 2018 by decision of the Minister of Science and Higher Education at the request of the Institute of International Studies and Education Humanum Sp. z o.o. (founded in 2011) with its seat in Warsaw and was then entered into the Register of Private Universities under number 383.
+Before, Humanum Institute had been a publisher of generic journals and a self-claimed research facility.

 Collegium Humanum (C.H.) is a member of the Business Graduates Association.

 In 2020, Collegium Humanum received the "Pro Masovia" Commemorative Medal for its particular contribution to the economic, social and cultural development of the wider Mazovia Region.

-Since 2020, Collegium Humanum has been a signatory to PRME (the Principles for Responsible Management Education), an international forum of leading business universities from around the world operating under the auspices of the United Nations, whose aims are to shape global attitudes of social responsibility among future leaders across business, politics and other dimensions of public life.
+Since 2020, Collegium Humanum has been a signatory to PRME (Principles for Responsible Management Education), an international forum of leading business universities from around the world operating under the auspices of the United Nations, whose aims are to shape global attitudes of social responsibility among future leaders across business, politics and other dimensions of public life.

 Postgraduate studies of Executive Master of Business Administration (MBA) taught at Collegium Humanum have secured a Professional Class ranking in the MBA Programme Rating prepared by the MBA SEM Forum 2020.

 Since 2020, Collegium Humanum has been also a member of CEEMAN, the International Association for Management Development in Dynamic Societies.

 Since November 2021, C.H. had been certified partner of the Erasmus+ programme.
 In the academic year 2022/23, C.H. had approximately 35.000 students.

-In 2023, the university received a positive assessment from the Polish Accreditation Committee (PKA) for its psychology program.
+In 2023, the university received a positive assessment from the Polish Accreditation Committee (PKA) for its psychology program, which was annulled in December 2025.
 Various C.H. studies were denied registration (Meldung) by Austrian authorities already before the MBA title scandal.
 In March 2024, a former PKA director was arrested for corruption.
 He had granted favourable reviews for studies at C.H., while receiving almost 500,000 Złoty and securing jobs for his wife and a sister from C.H.

 On 29 February 2024, Prof. Ilona Makowska was appointed as the new provost.
 She was said to calm down uproar among students amidst severely hampered educational activities.
-Most proceedings require consent of a governmental caretaker now.
+Most proceedings now required consent of a governmental caretaker.
 Makowska stepped down in April and was succeeded by Paweł Poszytek.
-In October, Magdalena Stryja, a former protector responsible for changing the name of C.H. to "Varsovia", succeed Poszytek.
+In October, Magdalena Stryja, a former prorector responsible for the name change of C.H. to "Varsovia", succeed Poszytek.

 As of mid-March 2024, collegium Humanum is under compulsory administration by the authorities and, from summer on, not allowed to issue certificates and degrees.
-This fact aggrevates the situation of the remaining students, barring them from access to other universities.
+This fact aggravates the situation of the remaining students, barring them from access to other universities.
 Otherwise, they lose their study progress, yet many left C.H. and started anew.